abinit/abinit/doc/tutorial/ucalc_crpa.md

 to compute the screening, and how to converge the relevant parameters (energy cutoffs and number of bands for the polarizability).

-This lesson should take two hours to complete (you should have access to more than 8 processors).
+This tutorial should take two hours to complete (you should have access to more than 8 processors).

 ## 1 The cRPA method to compute effective interaction: summary and key parameters